KaplowLab/liverRegression/README.md

 [MEME-Suite](https://meme-suite.org/meme/tools)

+## Dependencies
+Conda environment YAML files for [HAL](https://github.com/ComparativeGenomicsToolkit/hal) and one for the [CNN Pipeline](https://github.com/pfenninglab/cnn_pipeline) are available in the `envs/` directory, though we recommend following the official repositories for the most up-to-date installation instructions.

 ## Data Preprocessing
 Detailed documentation on data generation can be found in the `workflows/` directory.
 This includes the step-by-step logic for log transformation, quantile normalization, extended quantile normalization, summit-centering, and base-pair expansion (500bp/2000bp).